Raleigh, North Carolina: East Raleigh

-East Raleigh is situated roughly from Capital Boulevard near the I-440 beltline to New Hope Road.
+East Raleigh is situated roughly from Capital Boulevard and the eastern side of I-440 beltline to the Neuse River, and extending as far south as Poole Road.
 Most of East Raleigh's development is along primary corridors such as U.S. 1 (Capital Boulevard), New Bern Avenue, Poole Road, Buffaloe Road, and New Hope Road.
 Neighborhoods in East Raleigh include Hedingham, Longview, Lockwood, Madonna Acres, New Hope, Thompson-Hunter and Wilder's Grove.
 The area is bordered to the east by the town of Knightdale.

 West Raleigh

 West Raleigh lies along Hillsborough Street and Western Boulevard.
 The area is bordered to the west and south by Cary.
 It is home to North Carolina State University, Meredith College, Pullen Park, Pullen Memorial Baptist Church, the Islamic Association of Raleigh, Village District, Lake Johnson, the North Carolina Museum of Art and historic Saint Mary's School.
 Primary thoroughfares serving West Raleigh, in addition to Hillsborough Street, are Avent Ferry Road, Blue Ridge Road, and Western Boulevard.
-The PNC Arena is also located here adjacent to the North Carolina State Fairgrounds.
+The Lenovo Center is also located here adjacent to the North Carolina State Fairgrounds.
 These are located approximately 2 miles from Rex Hospital.